quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part04_2.5.4_Matplotli.md

 ---

 #### Beam Support Forces
-Background context: A beam of length \( L \) supported at two points with a sliding box on it is analyzed to calculate the forces exerted by each support.
+Background context: A beam of length $L$ supported at two points with a sliding box on it is analyzed to calculate the forces exerted by each support.

 :p How would you model the system where a box slides along a beam supported at two points?
 ??x